Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 -	Scores to be stored so a leadership board could be implemented.
 -	Multiple player options (i.e. Have a Two Player Game, or Multiplayer).
--   Have Different Options, such as two or false, or different difficulty levels.
+-   Have Different Options, such as true or false, or different difficulty levels.
 -   Have a hint option.

 <br>